A Way of Being: an introduction to person-centred counselling

 How do I book?

-Please download the applciation form (link below) and send your completed form to the Training Co-ordinator at the address on the booking form, or by email to:
+Please send your completed application form to the Training Coordinator by email to: email@example.com

 Once your application has been accepted, a place will be held provisionally for you and we will send you details about how to pay.
 Your place will be secured and confirmed on receipt of payment.